gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 # success
 ```

-### Test Plan

-The implementation of this feature will include automated unit tests to ensure
-that MFA is required for admin actions across applicable server configurations.

 ### Security

 The bulk of this RFD is focused on security and will result in a net positive